How much you can get

 We use income tests to see if you’re eligible for a payment and work out how much you’ll get.

-If you apply for Youth Allowance, we’ll assess you as being dependent or independent for a payment.
+If you apply for Youth Allowance as a job seeker, we’ll assess you as being either dependent or independent.

 If you’re a member of a couple, it can affect what payments you can get and your payment rate.